iwantmyname/blog/_posts/2014-08-06-gmail-now-recognizes-addresses-with-accented-and-non-latin-characters.markdown

 <!-- /excerpt -->

 One of the biggest hurdles for the adoption of non-Latin generic top-level domains (gTLDs) was the fact that their associated email addresses weren't compatible with many of the most popular mail platforms.
-But now, with Gmail making the jump, we're hopefully a few steps closer to a more welcoming web.
+But now, with Gmail making the jump, we're hopefully a few steps closer to a more welcoming web—one where characters from any language can be sent and recieved with no hangups or restrictions.

 ***